mamichberdey/XRayImagePro/README.md

    - Intensity normalization

 2. **Precise Estimation of the Instrumental Response**
-   - Evaluation of the optical system’s instrumental (OTF) function
+   - Evaluation of the optical system’s instrumental (MTF) function
    - Characterization of system-induced blurring

 3. **Noise Suppression**